AlexanderBarr/alexbarrdotcom/README.md

   - [ ] fix shadow effect on project tiles
   - [ ] remove dummy text from project information

+###

+- [ ] Black dark mode is too black
+      on dark mode, some of the icons are invisibile because obviously.
+      4k screen considerations?

 ### Mobile Optimisation

 - [ ] Improve Mobile Layout